voliveira89/springboot-lombok/README.md

 * https://projectlombok.org/

 ## Requirements
-* Requires a MongoDB instance running (Dockerfile in root of this repo)
+* Requires a MongoDB instance running
+    * Install docker on your machine
-  * docker build -t mongodb .
+    * mvn docker:build - Build a docker image with the mongodb instance
-  * docker run -it -p 27017:27017 --name mongodb_container mongodb
+    * mvn docker:start - Starts the docker image
 * For better integration with your IDE, install the lombok plugin